-The value of all ecosystem services that are directly used for final household consumption, final government consumption, and exports are often provided 'for free' and thus not included in GDP (as defined in the SNA).
+The value of all ecosystem services that are directly used for final household consumption, final government consumption and exports are often provided 'for free' and thus not included in GDP (as defined in the SNA).
 Examples are air filtration and carbon sequestration.
 In addition, as discussed above, the value of some ecosystem services used by production activities is not included in GDP.
-Examples are marine fishing (when there is no direct payment for fishing licenses or quotas) or pollination for agriculture.
+Examples are marine fishing (when there is no direct payment for fishing licenses or quotas) or pollination for agriculture (where farmers are not paying extra for the pollination that is provided).
 When the value of an ecosystem service is not incorporated in GDP of the SNA, exchange values may be imputed using alternative valuation methods, such as the replacement costs and avoided damage costs methods.